Saturday, May 23, 2026

 Description: This profile contains configuration checks that align to the DISA STIG for Red Hat Enterprise Linux 9 V2R7.
 In addition to being applicable to Red Hat Enterprise Linux 9, this configuration baseline is applicable to the operating system tier of Red Hat technologies that are based on Red Hat Enterprise Linux 9, such as: - Red Hat Enterprise Linux Server - Red Hat Enterprise Linux Workstation and Desktop - Red Hat Enterprise Linux for HPC - Red Hat Storage - Red Hat Containers with a Red Hat Enterprise Linux 9 image

-Scan the system and generate the eXtensible Configuration Checklist Description Format (XCCDF) HTML report using the following commands.
+Scan the system and generate the eXtensible Configuration Checklist Description Format (XCCDF) HTML report using the following commands in bold

 [root@RHEL98 ~]# oscap xccdf eval --report /home/admin/rhel98.html --profile stig /usr/share/xml/scap/ssg/content/ssg-rhel9-ds.xml